beeware/toga/docs/reference/api/resources/statusicons.rst

 the app's formal name will be used as default text.
 The icon can respond to mouse clicks by defining an ``on_press`` handler.

-To define a simple status icon, declare an instance of :class:`toga.StatusIcon`, and add it to your app's :attr:`~toga.App.status_icons` set:
+To define a simple status icon, declare an instance of :class:`toga.SimpleStatusIcon`, and add it to your app's :attr:`~toga.App.status_icons` set:

 .. code-block:: python